Why Is It Wrong to Give Food or Water to Manatees?

 After a dog is given “human food,” it may beg for handouts, get itself into trouble looking for more, or have digestive issues.
 This same pattern is even more detrimental to wild manatees.
 Manatees may lose their fear of people and boats as they learn to associate them with handouts.
 “Tamed” manatees may approach a boat or dock expecting food, only to be harassed, injured, or killed.
 Plus, the foods people might give manatees are not part of their natural diets or behavior.

 Yes, that means don’t even give them lettuce.
-You may have seen some manatees in captivity or at rehabilitation facilities eating lettuce given by animal care staff.
+You may have seen some manatees at rehabilitation facilities eating lettuce given by animal care staff.
 This is necessary while they are cared for by professionals, who do not even hand-feed the manatees.
 Instead, they might use methods such as floating or sinking the lettuce to simulate surface or bottom feeding, so the manatees do not associate people with food.
 Wild manatees should never be given lettuce or any food.

 Myth: But not all people or boats are bad, so why is it bad for manatees to approach them?